ABOUT US > HISTORY

 The chapter is committed to providing its members with opportunities to connect with other members, the media and the community as well as assisting its members grow as practitioners through local and statewide professional development offerings and accreditation.
 For more details on membership, visit our Membership page.

 The Pensacola Chapter has enjoyed a tradition of success and recognition over the years, both as a chapter and as a result of the contributions of its members.
-The chapter has won Chapter of the Year honors on three occasions, most improved chapter twice as well as the Chapter Administration and Outreach Awards.
+The chapter has won Chapter of the Year honors on multiple occasions, Most Improved Chapter as well as the Chapter Administration, Outreach, Image Awards and Finance Administration Awards.
 At the 2006 annual conference, the chapter brought home the Best Newsletter Award and the President’s Award for Membership.

 Several of the chapter’s past and present members are among the recipients of the Florida Public Relations Associations highest honors.
 1996 chapter president Christian Bailey, APR, was the 1997 recipient of the Fleischman Award, named after Doris Fleischman, wife of Edward L. Bernays.
 The Fleischman Award, which honors the “behind the scenes” involvement and dedication of an FPRA member, was also awarded to 1999 chapter past president Eileen Perrigo, APR in 2006.
 Two-time chapter president Scott Harrington, APR, CPRC was honored in 1998 with the John Dillin Award, the association’s highest honor and recognition of professional contributions to the Florida Public Relations Association.
 In 2004, Harrington was honored as Past President of the Year.
 That same year, Pat Crawford, then out-going chapter president, was honored as Member of the Year.
 These are just a few examples of the collective and individual successes that have been achieved as a result of member practitioners taking advantage of all FPRA has to offer.
 Membership in FPRA is a sound professional investment.